bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 9-1.</b> An interactive trigonometry visualization</i></small></small></p>

-As with the rest of the examples in this chapter, it's intended to illustrate rather than instruct, so the code isn't included here.
+<p>As with the rest of the examples in this chapter, it's intended to
+illustrate rather than instruct, so the code isn't included here.
 You can, however, play with this particular example on the book's dedicated web page and inspect the code there if so inclined.
 I've also included further reading and resources that should help you delve into the topic, including those I've relied upon myself over the years.
 These can be found at <a href="http://﻿davidmatthew.ie/generative-art-javascript-svg/#trigonometry﻿">
-davidmatthew.ie/generative-art-javascript-svg/#trigonometry</a>.
+davidmatthew.ie/generative-art-javascript-svg/#trigonometry</a>.</p>

-If you don't consider yourself to be of a particularly mathematical mindset, please don't be dissuaded from exploring this fascinating subject.
-You only need to be acquainted with a relatively small subset of it to tap into its creative possibilities, and this doesn't have to involve complicated equations.
+<p>If you don't consider yourself to be of a particularly mathematical
+mindset, please don't be dissuaded from exploring this fascinating subject.
+You only need to be acquainted with a relatively small subset of it to tap into its creative possibilities, and this doesn't have to involve complicated equations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch9-2b">9.2b Fractals</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Another subject that doesn't necessitate complicated equations or mind- bending mathematical prowess is fractals.
-Yes, a fractal is a mathematical object, and some are enormously complex, but fractals in general are based on simple principles of recursion and self-similarity.
+<p>Another subject that doesn't necessitate complicated equations or mind-bending
+mathematical prowess is fractals.
+Yes, a fractal is a mathematical object, and some are enormously complex, but fractals in general are based on simple principles of recursion and self-similarity.</p>

-Recursion essentially means self-reference.
-A recursive function is one that continuously calls itself, an example of which we encountered in Chapter 7 with requestAnimationFrame().
+<p>Recursion essentially means self-reference.
+A recursive function is one
+that continuously calls itself, an example of which we encountered in Chapter 7 with requestAnimationFrame().
 Self-similarity, in relation to fractals, means that one part will resemble the whole, and vice versa.
 This is illustrated in Figure 9-2, which shows a famous fractal known as the Sierpinski triangle.
-As you can see, each building block is a reflection of the structure taken in its entirety.
+As you can see, each building block is a reflection of the structure taken in its entirety.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 74.
 Self-similarity in the Sierpinski triangle (xx) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"